 Citadellaan 47, Open for lunch & dinner, closed Saturday & Sunday

-Barbiet is a cozy breakfast and lunch spot just off the Vrijdagmarkt.
+A cozy breakfast and lunch spot, Barbiet is just off the Vrijdagmarkt.
 The menu is small, but well done.
 There is a daily breakfast special, two lunch specials and a small menu with other breakfast and snack items.
 You might find something such as Massaman curry with sweet potatoes, tofu and peanuts or you might prefer a breakfast like vegan peanut pancakes.
-Along with interesting menu items, Barbiet offers fresh juices and unique lemonades such as ginger and coffee.
+Along with interesting menu items, they offer fresh juices and unique lemonades such as ginger and coffee.

-Baudelostraat 3, Open for breakfast & lunch, closed Monday
+Baudelostraat 3, Open for breakfast & lunch, closed Sundays-Tuesdays

 Over at the Reep, where recently the waters of the Leie and the Scheldt have been joined again, you will find Komkommertijd.
 Walk through to the back and you will find a large sitting area, as well as a small outdoor space for guests of this all you can eat vegan buffet.
 Every day for lunch and dinner they serve a variety of tasty options such as parsnip chips, roasted eggplant and mushrooms in tomato sauce, loempia, and beets with walnuts.
 There are cold and warm dishes to choose from as well as soup and dessert.
 Komkommertijd is a cooperative, so there is not table service but the selection will please vegans and non vegans alike!

-Reep 14B, Open for lunch & dinner, closed Mondays and Saturday lunch
+Reep 14B, Open for lunch & dinner, closed Mondays, Tuesdays and Saturday lunch

 Greenway has four restaurants throughout Belgium and they also sell a line of vegetarian products at Delhaize.
 You might think of it as the most like a fast food restaurant on this list, but don’t let that deter you.
 They sell burgers, wraps, soup and salads and the service is friendly and quick.
 I recommend the Superfood Salade, chock full of a yummy combo of quinoa, avocado, chickpeas, greens and other fun components.

-Nederkouter 42, Open daily for lunch and dinner, except for Sunday lunch
+Nederkouter 42, Open daily for lunch and dinner

 Lekker Gec recently moved to a new, stark location across from Ghent St. Pieters Station.
 What makes Lekker Gec unique is that it is a buffet, but you pay by the weight of your food.
 There is also a start price of 2 euros, so this quickly brings the price a bit high for what you get.
 The buffet includes cold and warm options.You can also separately purchase soup, fries or pasta.